-Succulent garden design is appropriate for warm, temperate and even cold season locations.
-In cold climates, it is not always possible to have a succulent garden outside, but you can grow them indoors in containers.
+Succulent garden design is appropriate for warm, temperate, and even cold-season locations.
+In colder climates, it’s not always possible to have a succulent garden outside, but you can grow them in containers.
 Learn a little about how to plan an outdoor succulent garden and bring some fun shapes and textures to your landscape.

 Succulent Garden Design

 Succulents are generally drought-tolerant plants that have thick leaves where they store moisture.
 Although succulent plants are very tolerant of dry conditions, they do need water, especially during the growing season.